-Want to know How To Figure Net Carbs?
-Check this out; we’re going to go in depth and teach you everything you need to know about figuring out net carbs.
+Check this out; we’ll go in-depth and teach you everything you need to know about figuring out net carbs.

 Should I Trust Net Carbs?

 So what are net carbs?
 That’s the question I asked myself when I started this keto lifestyle.

 The first time I saw the term was on an Atkins Diet Pizza box.
 After reading the ingredients, I quickly made the assumption that net carbs were a crappy marketing tool.

 I was right and wrong.

 I’ll tell you now that I don’t endorse any of Atkin’s diet products.